italia/eudi-wallet-it-docs/docs/en/wallet-solution.rst

 The mobile app serves as the primary interface for Users, allowing them to access and interact with their digital assets conveniently.
 These digital assets, known as Attestations, include Personal Identification Data (PID[1]), a set of data that can uniquely identify a natural or a legal person, along with other Qualified and non-qualified Electronic Attestations of Attributes, also known as QEAAs and EAAs respectively, or (Q)EAAs for short[1].
 Once a User installs the mobile app on their device, it is referred to such an installation as a Wallet Instance for the User.

-By supporting the mobile app, the Wallet Provider plays a vital role in ensuring the security and reliability of the entire Wallet Solution, since it is responsible for issuing the Wallet Instance Attestation, that is a cryptographic proof that allow the evaluation of the authenticity and the integrity of the Wallet Instance.
+By supporting the mobile app, the Wallet Provider plays a vital role in ensuring the security and reliability of the entire Wallet Solution, since it is responsible for issuing the Wallet Attestation, that is a cryptographic proof that allow the evaluation of the authenticity and the integrity of the Wallet Instance.

 Requirements